Jazz4299/PYTEST/README.md

 # PYTEST
-This repository summarizes unit testing using Pytest for various scenarios
+This respository demonstrates the unit test and integration testing using Pytest for Data Science Applications
-1. Pytest for various data science applications
-2. Pytest for API testing
-3. Monkeypatching a library
-4. Mocking a class variable
-5. Coverage report generation